Wasdale is one of the big valleys of the Lake District and has some of the most stunning and dramatic scenery in the region.

 Visit The Smallest Church in England

 Wasdale has the smallest church in England, St Olaf’s, which is set in a small wood of yew trees at Wasdale Head; a very atmospheric setting for a church.
 St Olaf’s seats 39 and has a exposed ceiling beams said to have come from the Viking longboats of the early Norse settlers in the valley.
 Take time to reflect in the churchyard and read the inscriptions on the gravestones of pioneering climbers from the turn of the century.

 At the very top of the Wasdale Valley you’ll find Wasdale Head.
 There is a pub, two farms and a handful of cottages here.
 Tall mountains surround this remote hamlet and you’ll find two of our Cottages in Wasdale right at the top of the valley so you can experience the special atmosphere of Wasdale Head for yourself.

 - Wasdale has three pubs, plus the Bridge Inn at Santon: The Wasdale Head Inn, The Screes & The Strands.

-- For Muncaster Castle, Gardens and Owl Centre, please visit Muncaster Castle.
+- Muncaster Castle, Gardens and Owl Centre, is a 15 min drive away.

-- For the miniature steam railway which follows a scenic 7 mile track from Eskdale to Ravenglass, please visit The 'la'al Ratty'.
+- The 'La'al Ratty', a miniature steam railway which follows a scenic 7 mile track from Eskdale to Ravenglass, is also 15 mins away at Ravenglass.

 - Tick list for recommended things to do in Wasdale & Eskdale